Using a risk management framework

 When embarking upon the design of a system, the type, value and security objectives for the system, based on confidentiality, integrity and availability requirements, should be determined.
 This will ultimately guide activities such as selecting and tailoring security controls to meet those security objectives and determining the level of residual risk that will be accepted before the system is authorised to operate.

-For organisations that handle government information, the Attorney-General’s Department (AGD)’s Protective Security Policy Framework (PSPF) provides guidance within Table 1 (Business Impact Levels tool – Assessing damage to the national interest, organisations or individuals) of their Sensitive and classified information policy to assist in determining the impact of information compromise.
+For organisations that handle government data , the Attorney-General’s Department (AGD)’s Protective Security Policy Framework (PSPF) provides guidance within Table 1 (Business Impact Levels tool – Assessing damage to the national interest, organisations or individuals) of their Sensitive and classified information policy to assist in determining the impact of data compromise.

 Following the determination of the type and value of a system, along with its security objectives, a description of the system and its characteristics should be documented in the system’s system security plan.